 When Is It Illegal to Raise Rent in Illinois?

-It is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-There is no legislation limiting how much rent may be increased
+There is no state statute limiting rent increases.

-Illinois has no legislation limiting the frequency with which rent may be increased.
+Illinois has no regulations on limiting the frequency with which rent can increase.

 Illinois has no statute regarding bounced check fees.